tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 Next, we take the comment and add a date timestamp.

-Next, we check if there is a `movieComments` array.
+Next, we check if there is a `comments` array.
 If not we create an empty array.

 Next we have two lines that prevent autofilling the comments forms with the previous comment and author.